Chapter Three

 Her mind went numb.
 They found us.

 Footsteps clomped down the stairs.
 Fable felt her body tense, and she looked towards the door.
 She couldn’t make it in time.
 Heart pounding, she scurried from under the table, ducking behind an island that separated the small kitchen from the living room.
-Crouching low, she peered out from behind the counter and watched the two darkly clad figures enter the room.
-She had seen those uniforms in her nightmares far too often.
+Crouching low, she peered out from behind the counter and watched the two Shadow Hunters entered the front room, cutting Fable’s path to the door off entirely.
+The bulkier one grunted something, then pointed at the front door.

 The door was open.